ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

 ## Overview

-Discovery agents are services that get installed into your Kubernetes cluster as part of deploying the `ampc-hybrid` helm chart.
+Amplify Istio Discovery Agents are services that get installed into your Kubernetes cluster as part of deploying the `ampc-hybrid` helm chart.

 The API Discovery Agent (ADA) uses a resource called `SpecDiscovery` to find Swagger documentation exposed over an HTTP endpoint.
 The `SpecDiscovery` provides configuration details to the ADA to instruct it where to find documentation inside of a cluster.